 A long time has passed since we created this program.
 Our workflow has evolved since and we don't use it any more.
-Our npm packages live in a monorepo on GitLab, deployment is via GitLab CI and
+Our npm packages live in a monorepo on Github, deployment is via Semaphore CI and

 commitizen automates all the versioning and changelog updates.

 We're saying this because normally we use our programs, following the "eat what you cook" principle of Indieweb

 This is a CLI app.
 Once installed, call it in the root folder where your

 On a default setting,

 chlu just silently does the job — checks and fixes your changelog.
 If you want some output, call it with

 --loud flag.
 It will say "OK" each time it writes successfully.

 Chlu works on both GitLab, Bitbucket and GitHub repositories.

 chlu stands for CHangeLog Update.
 We should note that all changelogs should follow the rules given by http://keepachangelog.com.
 Now, the tedious part is diff links.
 Chlu takes care of them.
 Also, changelog should have all dates in ISO format, should have diff links between changelog entries and use a consistent title format, for example,